 While enthusiasm is valued please do NOT attempt to restore an image of any dpi/size if you have not received explicit permission to do so!
 We will be wanting to assess your skill level before formally granting high-res access and need to make sure that no one's time is wasted.
 We're a happy small crew over here at CARE for Sandy, thus may not always have an immediate opportunity to transfer an ADOPT ME! image to our ADOPTED! album after it has been formally assigned.
 An alternate volunteer may have already requested the same photo.
 Double booking is a can o' worms we're looking to avoid.

-To keep our hundreds of volunteers and what will soon be thousands of photographs carefully organized, we also ask that you follow our VERY specific instructions on how to request high-res images.
+You MUST be a registered/approved volunteer to request to adopt an image.
+To keep our hundreds of volunteers and thousands of photographs carefully organized, we also ask that you follow our VERY specific instructions on how to request high-res images.

 CARE for Sandy's founder is a busy creative professional, so you're preachin' to the choir — but think about it.
 How much time do you waste watching ridiculous animal videos each week?
 Did you really need to linger on Uppercase or The Onion for an extra 37 minutes?
 Will your friends perish if you don't visit Facebook at least 50 times per day!!?
 Is a foosball game worth more to you than thankful crocodiles from someone who has lost everything in the Rockaways?
 Would shaving 10 minutes off your quotidian routine for one month (that's over 4.5 accumulative hours) corrupt your monetized goals?
-Whether you have 2 or 20 hours to gift — every compassionate hour truly matters.
+Whether you have 6 or 26 hours to gift — every compassionate hour truly matters.

 Google-Drive.
 Though you needn't operate a gmail account to access our download links.
 (Once welcomed as a volunteer you'll be sent further instructions.)